-If 2020 and early 2021 taught us anything, it was how easily things we take for granted can become scarce.
+If recent years have taught us anything, it’s how easily things we take for granted can become scarce.
 Things like certain foods, lumber, ammunition and toilet paper are easy examples, but finding a place to shoot was another victim of the times.
 During Covid-19 shutdowns, many ranges were closed or required an appointment.
 Public ranges that were open were packed to the gills, making it even more difficult to get in trigger time—especially with an influx of new gun owners.

 And much like how the pandemic pushed people to become more self-sufficient, the answer to the range issue became clear: Take matters into your own hands and build a backyard one.
 Don’t have enough space?
 Get with a buddy who does, offer to toss in some green, a little sweat equity, and then go to work.